Main Navigation

 View available sections

 Flood disasters and losses are increasing due to climate-driven events such as atmospheric rivers, oceanic warming, and shifting jet streams.
+Stormwater management is emerging as a major issue in global cities.
 Past assumptions of climatic stationarity are obsolete and risk managers must use new methods to confront emerging threats.
 The US National Flood Insurance Program requires complex procedures to confront technical and risk challenges.
-The course focuses on flood science, engineering, and management and is aimed to prepare students for service in public agencies, consulting firms, insurance companies, and other stakeholders in flood risk management.
+The course focuses on flood and stormwater science, engineering, and management and is aimed to prepare students for service in public agencies, consulting firms, insurance companies, and other stakeholders in flood risk management.
 Students without hydrology prerequisite may contact the instructor to discuss suitability of the course for their programs.

 Prerequisite